Employment, Jobs, Careers and RFPs

 Shining Mountain Waldorf School is fully committed to Equal Employment Opportunity and to attracting, retaining, developing and promoting the most qualified employees without regard to their race, religion, gender, gender identity, disability, familial status, sexual orientation or national or ethnic origin, citizenship status, veteran status, or any other characteristic prohibited by state or local law.
 We are dedicated to providing a work environment free from discrimination and harassment, where employees are treated with respect and dignity.

-Interested candidates should send a letter of interest and intent, resume, brief biography, and three references including current employer to hrmgr@smwaldorf.org.
+Interested candidates should send a cover letter, resume, and three references to hrmgr@smwaldorf.org

-Program: High School
+Program: Lower School

 Reports to: School Director